Changes to QLD Coal Mine Workers Health Scheme

 - Worker Lungscreen ID registration

-- Approved provider network – including EMOs, NMAs, spirometry clinics and radiology providers
+- Approved provider network – including EMOs, AMAs, spirometry clinics and radiology providers

 1. Ongoing Coal Worker Medical Assessments – New-starter and Periodic

 On March 1, 2019 a newly revised Health Assessment Form comes into effect.
 The form has been reviewed by our Quality Assurance team who advise the changes are administrative, and no additional testing requirements exist.
 All previous medical assessments forms have been superseded at our medical clinics.

 - Section 1 is completed by the employer.
 It includes information about the AMA, the employer, the worker's position, similar exposure groups and the health risks associated with employment